TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 We collect, process and use personal data only to the extent necessary for the establishment, content organization or change of the legal relationship (data inventory).
 These actions are taken on the basis of Art.
 6 Sect.
 1 lit. b GDPR, which permits the processing of data for the fulfilment of a contract or pre-contractual actions.
 We collect, process and use personal data concerning the use of this website (usage data) only to the extent that this is necessary to make it possible for users to utilize the services and to bill for them.

 The collected customer data shall be eradicated upon completion of the order or the termination of the business relationship.
-All this shall be without prejudice to any statutory retention mandates.
+This shall be without prejudice to any statutory retention mandates.

 ### Data transfer upon closing of contracts for online stores, retailers and the shipment of merchandise